Muquesting/DeepAllele-public/scripts/Analyze_model/Analyze_models.md

 ```

 We assume that the results of this analysis will be saved in the following structure:

 ```
 # For example
 modeltype=mh # for multi-head,
 initialization=init0 # seed for model initialization
 resultdir=${outdir}/${modeltype}/${initialization}/
 ```

-`initialization` can be different random starting points from which the model learns, different model architectures, or anything that defines the models specific training run.
+`$initialization` can be different random starting points from which the model learns, different model architectures, or anything that defines the models specific training run.
 It describes a variant of the model.

 We assume that your models are located in the following structure:
 ```
 ourmodelsdir=${modeldir}/${modeltype}/${initialization}/
 ```

-### Get one-hot encodings of test set sequences, and measured values
+### Get one-hot encodings of test set sequences, and the measured values from the processed data file

-Extract data from hdf5 path
+Extract arrays from the hdf5 files.

 ```
-hdf5_path=${ourmodelsdir}$<Name of hdf5 file>
+hdf5_path=${datadir}$<Name of hdf5 file>

-batch_id is used to select which dataset to load in from the ATAC hdf5 file.
+# batch_id is used to select which dataset to load in from the ATAC hdf5 file.
 To load the data from the paper: van der Veeken, J. et al. Natural genetic variation reveals key features of epigenetic and transcriptional memory in virus-specific CD8 T cells.
 Immunity 50, 1202-1217.e7 (2019).